bourguet/operator_precedence_parsing/README.md

   `modified_operator_precedence.py` and adds no new features to it.
 Its purpose is to be compared with precedence climbing and Pratt algorithms (for which there is no implementation here).

+- `pratt.py` is an implementation of Pratt parser, also known as _Top Down Operator Precedence_ which is the name used by Vaughan Pratt, or _Precedence Climbing_.

+- `pratt_tdop_parser.py` is an implementation of Pratt parser by Calin Barbat.
+Since then I wrote `pratt.py` which is closer in structure and naming convention to the other parsers here and thus better suited for the purpose of this repository: comparing the algorithms.

 ## Relationships

 `dijkstra.py` and `shunting_yard.py` are strongly related.
 The first is a style